Not sure about something?

 Is a courtesy car included on my policy?

 Yes, a courtesy car is available with comprehensive cover.
-Following an accident, you will be provided with another car while yours is undergoing repair.
+Following an accident, you'll get a courtesy car while yours is being repaired at an approved garage.

 Is windscreen cover included on my policy?